Baltistan: Architecture

 Balti architecture has Tibetan and Mughul influences, and its monastic architecture reflects the Buddhist imprint left on the region.
 Buddhist-style wall paintings can be seen in forts and Noorbakhshi khanqahs, including Chaqchan Mosque in Khaplu, Amburik Mosque in Shigar, Khanqah e Muallah Shigar, Khaplu Fort, Shigar Fort and Skardu Fort.

 Polo

 Polo is popular in Baltistan, and indigenous to the Karakoram region, having been played there since at least the 15th–16th century.
 The Maqpon ruler Ali Sher Khan Anchan introduced the game to other valleys during his conquests beyond Gilgit and Chitral.
 The English word polo derives from the Balti word polo, meaning "the ball used in the game of polo".
-The game of polo itself is called shagran in Balti.
+The game of polo itself is called Hrthapolo means horse riding game in Balti.

 Media

 The Pakistan Broadcasting Corporation has radio and television stations in Khaplu that broadcast local programs, and there are a handful of private news outlets.
 The Daily K2 is an Urdu newspaper published in Skardu serving Gilgit-Baltistan for long time, and it is the pioneer of print media in Gilgit Baltisatn.
 Bad-e-Shimal claims the largest daily circulation in Gilgit and Baltistan.
 Nawa-e-Sufia is a monthly magazine covering Baltistan's Nurbakshi sect.